Tillsten/qt-dataflow/README.rst

 Python 3 (patches welcome).
 It should work with PySide and PyQt, but at the moment, the imports need to be manually changed.

-The examples have additional requirements:
+The examples may have additional requirements:
    * numpy
    * matplotlib
-   * pyqtgraph for the pyqtgraph example
+   * pyqtgraph

 Examples
 --------
-See example.py for an simple example using icons whic react to double click.
+See example.py for an simple example using icons which react to double click.
-Hold the mousebutton to connect node Termials (only out-> in is allowed).
+To make a connection draw from one nodes termial to another (only out-> in is allowed).

 .. image:: https://github.com/Tillsten/qt-dataflow/raw/master/example.png

-example_widget uses widgets on the canvas directly, it also show how to make
+example_widget uses widgets on the canvas directly, it also implements a simple callback.
+Note how the label updates after changing the SpinBox-value.

 example_pyqtgraph need also the pyqtgraph package.
 It plot directly on the canvas.